capacitor-community/sqlite/README.md

 - db connector allowing for easy commands `db.open(), db.close, ...`
 - improve the response time of the encrypted database by removing the internal open and close database for each sqlite query
 - moving to the latest `androidx.sqlite.db.xxx`
-- offering encryption for Electron platform by using `@journeyapps/sqlcipher`
+- offering encryption for Electron platform by using `@journeyapps/sqlcipher` on MacOs, !!!
+NOT ON WINDOWS !!!
 - cleaning and aligning the code between platforms
 - allowing developers to develop `typeorm` or `spatialite` drivers.